 Hair loss is one of the most common conditions people come across at varying degrees in their life.
-Most people notice hair loss when they see clumps of hair clinging to their bathroom drain.
-However, there is no need to panic seeing your hair falling while you shower.
+Most people notice hair loss when they see clumps of hair cleaning in their bathroom drain.
+However, there is no need to panic about seeing your hair falling while you shower.
 Regardless of gender, almost everyone experiences hair loss at some point in their life.
 This article discusses why hair falls out in the shower and how to prevent it.

 The Stages of Hair Growth

 The main three stages of hair growth are

 - Anagen: This phase is the period of active hair growth.
 In this stage, the cells in the hair bulb divide rapidly, causing new growth.
 Almost 85 to 90 percent of the hair on your scalp is in this active growth phase at any given time.

 - Catagen: This is the second phase of your hair growth cycle.
 This is a transitional phase, in which hair stops growing and detaches itself from the blood supply, and usually lasts about 2-3 weeks.
 About 10% of hair is in this phase at any given time.